Xbox Game Pass now has 100+ touch control titles

 - Yakuza Kiwami 2

 Find all touch-enabled titles on Xbox Game Pass here.
+For all of the new titles coming to Game pass this month, follow this link.

 Xbox Game Pass Ultimate, which includes first-party Microsoft games, third-party titles, cloud gaming and EA Play costs $16.99 CAD per month.